Subscribe

 5. Back up your collection.
 To preserve your memories over time, professional organizers recommend backing up your photos in three places: external hard drive, a cloud, and a safety deposit box for example.

 6. Implement storage.
-Once your photos are scanned, backed up and saved, store your printed collection in an acid-free storage box.
+Once your photos are scanned, backed up and saved, store your printed collection in our acid-free archival storage box.
 BONUS: Add an extra layer of protection with a weather-tight storage bin if storing in the basement, attic, garage, or anywhere exposed to the elements.

 7. Label.
 Once your photos are organized into storage containers, label the outsides of the boxes, main and subcategories.
 PRO TIP: Use handwritten labels or my favorite p-touch label maker.